costajob/costajob.github.io/_posts/coding/2019-12-19-clear-as-the-sun.md

 Indeed i was quite happy when a *big* consultancy company made me an offer.
 I liked the idea to work for a safe employer and upgrade my position on its organization chart.

-This was part of the plan i was *suggested* to follow: getting a solid job, earning more money, buying a house, getting married, having children and living happily ever after.
+This was part of the plan i was *programmed* to follow: getting a solid job, earning more money, buying a house, getting married, having children and living happily ever after.

 It was a broken plan, for me at least.